Multi-height distribution of rational points of split toric stacks: Introduction to toric stacks

-We shall give here an other description of $\stackT_{\Sigma}$ as an open subset of $\affine^{\Sigma(1)}$ obtained by cutting out a certain closed subset which can be described in term of primitive collections which are defined as follows (see \cite[definition 5.1.5]{toric_varieties_cox}):
+We shall give here another description of $\stackT_{\Sigma}$ as an open subset of $\affine^{\Sigma(1)}$ obtained by cutting out a certain closed subset which can be described in terms of primitive collections which are defined as follows (see \cite[definition 5.1.5]{CoxLittleSchenck2011}):

 \begin{definition} A subset $C \subset \Sigma(1)$ is a primitive collection if: \begin{itemize} \item $C \not\subset \sigma(1)$ for any $\sigma \in \Sigma$ \item for every proper subset $C' \subsetneq C$, there exists $\sigma \in \Sigma$ such that $C' \subset \sigma(1)$ \end{itemize} \end{definition}